dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“We can ignore reality, but we cannot ignore the consequences of ignoring reality.” - Ayn Rand
+“Books are like seeds.
+They can lie dormant for centuries and then flower in the most unpromising soil.” - Carl Sagan
 </i>
 </blockquote>